openwallet-foundation-labs/tsp/docs/src/custom-vids.md

 <div class="warning">

-**Caution:** make sure a `VerifiedVid` is always verified, i.e. we have the public keys needed to communicate with them.
+**Caution:** make sure a `VerifiedVid` is always verified.
+How VIDs are verified depends on the type of VID used.

 </div>